 Lip Protection: Bring 2 containers/applicators with the highest SPF available.
-Some models of chapstick have SPF15 or higher.
+Some models of "chapstick" have SPF15 or higher.

-Glacier Glasses / Sunglasses: Choose a model with 100% UVA/UVB protection.
+Glacier Glasses: Choose a model with 100% UVA/UVB protection and side shields.
 If you have an extra pair, bring them too.
 Those using contact lenses should bring a pair of prescription glasses if available.